hvihvi/glnt/README.md

 Checks the quality of your git history.
 Outputs warning or error messages to the console if any rules applied to your git history are broken.

-It can be used to enforce clean git history rules in a team/project and facilitate code reviews...
+It can be used to enforce clean git history rules in a team/project, facilitate code reviews...

 Implemented rules can be configured via a `.gintrc.json` file placed at the root of the project repository.